miguedev1047/miguedev1047/README.md

 ## 🚀 About Me
 - 🎓 I'm currently studying Python.
-- 💼 I'm working as a software engineer at a tech company.
 - 🌱 I'm constantly learning and growing my skills in JavaScript and Python.
 - 💬 Ask me about JavaScript, Python, and anything tech-related.
 - 📫 How to reach me: [miguedev1047@example.com](mailto:miguelangeljimenez1047@gmail.com)